Simon-dl/Full_Math_CS_Guide/README.md

    [MIRI](https://intelligence.org/research-guide/)

-   All are worth checking out for more options / other choices of books.
+   All are worth checking out for more options / other choices of books / other tangental fields of knowledge.

    /sci/ and MIRI being the most helpful.